juliesymons/juliesymons/GettingStarted.md

          println(s"Executing Actuator function. $hour:$minute:$second")
       }

 Actuators can be pipelined (default) or unpipelined.
-There are special case actuators, `VectorActuator` or `ColorActuator`, for vevctor and color.
-And like the sensor, you can provide an optional callback function that is invoked upon reset to set the actuator back to its initial state.
+There are special case actuators, `VectorActuator` or `ColorActuator`, for vector and color.
+And like the sensor, you can provide an optional callback function to set the actuator back to its initial state upon reset of the *compute graph*.

 ## Operators